Notes from Left Field

 - Brent Eddy

 Video from the day that sparked this reflection.
 Turn on audio to hear Oz Clarke on the subject of natural wine.
-This, fatigue and appearance of a creature that pre-dates the dinosaur could not but set off some crazy mental sparks
+Oz, fatigue and appearance of a creature that pre-dates the dinosaur could not but set off some crazy mental sparks.

-Sang Greal or holy blood, the Arthurian Holy Grail was found long ago and drunk from long and deep!
+Sang Greal or holy blood, the Arthurian Holy Grail was found long ago.
 It turned out to be quite other than what the Knights of Camelot, Sion or the Disney Channel expected.
 But so much more wonderful.

-There are two searing insights I wish to advance which speak to wine as the real Holy Grail, the actual exilir of life, 1) wine is not only an essential part of a balanced life, your existence as a super sophisticated, largely hairless ape, is only possible because of wine, and 2) the wine you're hopefully drinking today is little changed from pre-human vintage stuff!
+There are two searing insights I wish to advance which speak to wine as the real Holy Grail, an actual exilir of life, 1) wine is not only an essential part of a balanced life, your existence as a super sophisticated, largely hairless ape is only possible because of wine, and 2) the wine you're hopefully drinking today is little changed from pre-human vintage stuff!
 Both observations should excite your imagination and cause you to consider that glass in hand with a great deal more reverance.
-It was found and partaken of long ago not by Merovingian Kings but by a hairy proto-Hominid ancestor; to which we owe our lives.

 In the beginning there really was wine

 Whether the light at the beginning was from a cosmic bang or from the tip of some chap's index finger is your call.
 Regardless, soon after the light there was wine.
-Not "soon" in news cycle terms but wine certainly emerged once the primordial soup cooled off and life began manifesting all over the show.
+Not "soon" in news cycle terms.
+Wine emerged once the primordial soup cooled off and life began manifesting all over the show.
 We can happily say that we owe our very existence as a species to wine.
 I'm saying it!
-Although in all likelihood wine will probably be my financial if not existential demise.
+Although in all likelihood wine will be my financial if not existential demise.

-And it's not just me saying it!
+And it's not just me saying it.
 There is an excellent school of thought called Drunken Monkey Theory you have probably heard about (or at least muttered the phrase while observing massed youth at an unchaperoned social event or 3 or more IT sales people together at lunch).
 DMT argues that groups of ape-ancesters began foraging for fallen fruit from the forest floor when the arboreal trees that had, until then, sustained them began to fail.
 The tree-huggers who were too afraid or prudish to come down soon failed too.
 But the bottom-dwellers thrived.
-They were selected for additional evolution and that culminated in you!
-Raise your glass to them!
+They were selected for additional evolution and that culminated in you.

 Forest floor fruit was abundant, easy to find, and rich in sugars.
 It also came in various states of ferment and was therefore mildly alcoholic.
-The ground apes had found food and shelter from the storm of their existence.
+The ground apes had found sustainance and shelter from the storm of their existence.
 Unfiltered, fault-ridden and not an anchovy on toast in sight but in its essentials we have natural wine.
 Five stars!
 DMT doesn't say this but you could gaily make a case for monkey-gets-tipsy as the true zero point for the emergence of life.
-After all, until floor wine, life was probably pretty tedious, brutish and unpleasant for our proto-ape tipuna.
-The Drunken Monkey moment is a much more compelling image than that of two protozoa merging or a slimy leg-fin fish beaching itself on some mud, bro.
+After all, until floor wine, life was probably pretty tedious, brutish and unpleasant for our proto-Hominid tipuna.
+The Drunken Monkey moment is a much more compelling image than that of a protozoan splitting or a slimy leg-fin fish beaching itself on some mud, bro.

 By now it will be apparent that I am not Linnaeus or Attenborough.
-Therefore I think I can be afforded leeway to gloss over some details here.
-Suffice to say this early wine-drinking behavioural adaption led to abundant dietary energy and a whole new set of social considerations (and probably regrets!) for our increasingly clever ancestor.
-There were now a continuation of sufficient kilojoules and ample social complexity to warrant the growing of some decent cerebral cortex!
+Therefore I think I can be afforded leeway to gloss over details here.
+Suffice to say this early wine-drinking behavioural adaption led to abundant dietary energy and a whole new set of social considerations (and probably regrets) for our increasingly clever ancestor.
+There were now a continuation of sufficient kilojoules and ample social complexity to warrant the growing of some decent cerebral cortex.

 Howling at the Moon